 Assessment across the Key Stage is on-going and structured towards formative and summative assessments.

 In Key Stage 2, pupils are encouraged to develop their handwriting, joining their letters in a smooth cursive style.
 Once they have mastered this technique, they are presented with a ‘pen licence’ and their own fountain pen, which they use in their books from that point on.

 Key Stage 2 to Key Stage 3 Transition

-We want our children to be inspired by creative teaching and learning; examples of the types of activities we are currently offering are – a Photography Workshop, a Forensics Science Day, an Introduction to Pyschology and a Whole School Play In A Day.
+We want our children to be inspired by creative teaching and learning; examples of the types of activities we have offered include - a photography workshop, a forensics science day, an introduction to Psychology and a whole school ‘play in a day.